-Each student must complete 3 elective courses at the 400-, 500-level, that have been selected with the guidance of a faculty advisor.
+Each student must complete three elective courses at the 400-, 500-level, that have been selected with the guidance of a faculty advisor.
 The courses selected are expected to be consistent with student background and interests, as well as Program suitability and coherence.
 All electives must be approved in advance by the Department.

-Total Units Required for the Minor: 18
+Total Units in the Minor: 18

 If you would like more information about this program, please contact email@example.com.